factorial-io/fabalicious/README.md

           destPort: <destPort>
           localPort: <localPort>
         rootFolder: <absolute-path-to-your-webroot>
+        # optional and optional and defaults to rootFolder
+        gitRootFolder: <absolute-path-to-your-gitroot>
+        # optional and optional and defaults to /tmp/
+        tmpFolder: <absolute-path-to-your-tmp>
         sitesFolder: <relative-path-to-your-sites-folder>
         filesFolder: <relative-path-to-yout-files-folder>
         backupFolder: <absolute-path-where-backup-should-be-stored>
         hasDrush: <boolean>
+        # optional and defaults to false
         useForDevelopment: <boolean>
+        # optional and defaults to false
         ignoreSubmodules: <boolean>
+        # optional and defaults to true
         supportsBackups: <boolean>
+        # optional and defaults to true
         supportsCopyFrom: <boolean>
         supportsZippedBackups: <boolean>
         reset: